vladsavelyev/murakami/README.md

 # Murakami

-GTP2, fine-tuned to Russian ([rugpt3small_based_on_gpt2](https://huggingface.co/sberbank-ai/rugpt3small_based_on_gpt2)), further fine-tuned to generate Russian translations of H. Murakami books.
+GTP2 model, fine-tuned to Russian ([rugpt3small_based_on_gpt2](https://huggingface.co/sberbank-ai/rugpt3small_based_on_gpt2)), further fine-tuned to generate [Russian translations of H. Murakami books](https://huggingface.co/datasets/vldsavelyev/murakami).

-## Train
+## Training

+Training arguments are optimized for Google Colab GPU with 15G of memory.
+I experimented with the following configurations:

+* AdamW optimizer, batch_size=8, gradient_checkpointing=True, fp16=True, gradient_accumulation=None

+    * Result: max mem usage 14.8G, time for 50 steps: 243.

+* Adafactor optimizer, batch_size=8, gradient_checkpointing=False, fp16=False, gradient_accumulation=None

+    * Result: max mem usage 12.2G, time for 50 steps: 471.
+    * Too slow, and we have spare memory which we can use to benefit from fp16 optimization.

+* Same config with fp16=True:

+    * Result: max mem usage 13.8G; time for 50 steps: 260.
+    * Pretty good, but AdamW is slightly more optimal.

+* I also tried to apply gradient_accumulation to increase the virtual batch size.
+However, all experiments led to CUDA OOM:

+    * adafactor, batch_size=4, gradient_checkpointing=False, fp16=True, gradient_accumulation=4
+    * AdamW, batch_size=4, gradient_checkpointing=True, fp16=True, gradient_accumulation=4

-1. Create a GCP instance with a GPU available.
+2. One can also run training on a custom GCP instance with a GPU available.
 The `deeplearning-platform-release` project provides instance images with pre-installed Nvidia drivers and conda, along with common ML tools (though we are interested only in conda, as we will be setting a python 3.10 environment opposed to the pre-installed python 3.7).

 ```sh
 NAME=murakami